103-Students/M24103-Site/README.md

 A new integer version is declared when a radical feature, such as a new page, is added to the website.
 A new decimal version is declared when a small visual or functional feature is added.
 Patches denote bug fixes.

+For those who want to know:
+Our website has two different colour schemes!
+We have one normal colour scheme, and one pastel colour scheme, both comprising of three triadic colours each.
+Triadic colours means that they're evenly spaced apart from each other on a colour wheel.
+Our default colour scheme in hexcodes: #00FFF7 #F700FF #FFF700
+Our pastel colour scheme in hexcodes: #C0FFF7 #F7C0FF #FFF7C0